TST-Project/mss/tst-editor/README.md

 * `<locus>folio XX</locus>` for specifying a locus.
 In addition, you can use the `facs` attribute to denote the image number of the digital reproduction; e.g., `facs="1"` would link it to the first image, `facs="2"` would link it to the second image, etc.
 * `<milestone n="X" unit="folio"/>` can be used in a transcription to indicate where the transcription starts from.
 Again, the `facs` attribute can be used to link it to an image.

-If there are any XML errors, they will be underlined in red, and a red circle with an X will appear in the left margin.
+If there are any XML errors, they will be underlined in red.
+There may also be a red circle with an X in the left margin.
 Hover over that circle to see a description of the error.

 ![XML editing](screenshots/xml-editing.png)